-"Federally Assisted At Risk Project" means a property that is at risk of conversion as defined by Revenue and Taxation Code section 17058(c)(6) and by section 10325(g) of Title 4 of the California Code of Regulations; or a property that otherwise meets all requirements of Revenue and Taxation Code section 17058(c)(6) and section 10325(g) of Title 4 of the California Code of Regulations, except that the federal assistance due to expire within five (5) calendar years of application to the Committee may include a tax-exempt private activity Bond regulatory agreement.
+"At Risk Project" means a property that is at risk of conversion as defined by Revenue and Taxation Code section 17058(c)(4) and section 10325(g) of Title 4 of the California Code of Regulations; or a property that otherwise meets all requirements of Revenue and Taxation Code section 17058(c)(4) and section 10325(g) of Title 4 of the California Code of Regulations, except that the assistance due to expire within five (5) calendar years of application to the Committee may include a tax-exempt private activity Bond regulatory agreement.

-"BIPOC" refers to Black, Indigenous, and Other People of Color and aims to emphasize the historic oppression of black and indigenous people.
-To be considered a qualifying BIPOC non-profit organization requires having a BIPOC ED/CEO and 51% of the organization's board must be BIPOC.
-For purposes of this paragraph, People of Color means "a person who checked the Black or African American, American Indian and Alaska Native, Asian, or Native Hawaiian and Other Pacific Islanders race category or who answered yes to the Hispanic Origin question on the 2020 United States Census or, if that data is not yet publicly available, the 2010 United States Census."
+"BIPOC entity" means an entity that is at least 51% owned by one or more Black, Indigenous, or Other People of Color or by a non-profit organization with a Black, Indigenous, or Other Person of Color executive director/Chief Executive Officer (CEO) and board membership that is comprised of at least 51% Black, Indigenous, and Other People of Color.
+For purposes of this paragraph, Black, Indigenous, or Other People of

-"BIPOC Project" means a Qualified Residential Rental Project for which the sponsor entity is a BIPOC.
-A sponsor entity is eligible to receive maximum General Partner Experience points pursuant to Section
+Color means "a person who checked the Black or African American, American Indian and Alaska Native, Asian, or Native Hawaiian and Other Pacific Islanders race category or who answered yes to the Hispanic Origin question on the 2020 United States Census or the most current publication of the United States Census.

-BIPOC Project may be a New Construction Project, Rural project, Preservation Project, or Other no longer is employed by the developer of, or has an ownership interest in, the project(s) which form the basis of the experience points.
+"BIPOC Project" means a Qualified Residential Rental Project for which the sponsor is a BIPOC entity.
+A BIPOC Project may be a New Construction Project, Rural project, Preservation Project, or Other Rehabilitation Project.
+A BIPOC Project does not include a project for which any principal, partner, or member of the sponsor entity is eligible to receive maximum General Partner Experience points pursuant to Section 10325(c)(1)(A) of the CTCAC regulations unless those points are awarded to a principal of the BIPOC entity who no longer is employed by the developer of, or has an ownership interest in, the project(s) which form the basis of the experience points.